Engin-Boot/pong-stage-anjalimnnit/Stage0/UserInterface.md

-# UserInterface
+# User Interface

 ## Feature

-This module with take care of the user interface of the game i.e. setup the background, setup screen size, balls and paddles for both the players.
+This module with take care of the user interface of the game which includes background setup, setup screen size, balls and paddles for both the players.
 Ball is placed in the center of the screen and paddles at the two ends.
-Initial score of the players i.e. 0 is displayed on the screen.
+Initial score of the players 0 is displayed on the screen.

 ## Acceptance Criteria